Apr Band Cost Comparator

 Checking won’t harm your credit score Check eligibility

-All figures produced by this tool are illustrative examples only.
-They are based on the APR and loan amount you enter, using standard UK amortisation, and do not constitute a quote, offer, or indicative rate from any lender.
+All figures produced by this tool are illustrative estimates only.
+They are based on the APR and loan amount you enter, using a standard repayment-loan formula, and do not constitute a quote, offer, or indicative rate from any lender.
 Actual repayment amounts, total costs, and rates depend on individual circumstances, credit profile, lender criteria, and market conditions at the time of application.
-Representative APR means at least 51% of accepted applicants receive the advertised rate; other applicants may be offered higher rates.
+Lender calculations may differ from the estimates shown here, depending on fees, compounding conventions, and the terms of the specific credit agreement.
+Representative APR means at least 51% of accepted applicants are expected to receive the advertised rate or lower; other applicants may be offered higher rates.
 This tool does not account for arrangement fees, valuation fees, broker fees, or other product costs.
 It does not constitute financial advice.
 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up repayments on a mortgage or other debt secured on it.

 Spread the Word